Indoor Rock Climbing:

 What should I wear and bring?

 It's recommended to wear comfortable shorts or loose pants, a t-shirt, and maybe a light long sleeve shirt for the winter.
-The climbing gym is normally kept at a comfortable temperature, but can be very warm in the summer.
+The climbing gym is normally kept at a comfortable temperature, but can be very warm in the summer and cool in the winter.

 Is it safe?

-Indoor Rock Climbing is dangerous and it is important for you to be familiar with both Grand River Rock’s waiver form, and the form from Get Out Adventure Therapy.
+Indoor Rock Climbing is dangerous and it is important for you to be familiar with both Dirtbag Climbing Corp's waiver form, and the form from Get Out Adventure Therapy.
 Please familiarize yourself with these, and bring up any concerns or accommodations you require to ensure your own safety.

 The informed consent for Get Out Adventure Therapy outlines the unique risks of Adventure Therapy including physical risks, interactions with the public, and no guarantee of confidentiality in this form of therapy (given the public spaces we use).
 It is important for you to speak with your healthcare provider to determine if indoor rock climbing is safe for you to participate in.
 Please let Brandon know of any concerns you have, or accommodations we can take to make our time safer.